DarrenCoppinger/playwright-milestone-project/README.md

     *www.sarahruhlplaywright.com/

 *What are the technology considerations
+A website is an appropriate technology to reach the widest possible audience.
+A website will provide a central location to links to the playwrights social media platforms and will provide a repository for sample extracts from the playwrights work.
 ###User stories

 ##Features
 ###Existing Features

 ###Features left to Implement
 Instagram feed.
 As this required java script to implement this was left for a future development sprint.